Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 2. Traumatic Ulcers

-Traumatic ulcers are caused by physical trauma to the tongue, such as accidentally biting it, injuries from dental procedures, or using hard-bristled toothbrushes.
-A specific type called traumatic ulcerative granuloma (TUG) can occur due to trauma and may resemble oral cancer, necessitating medical attention for accurate diagnosis and treatment.
+Traumatic ulcers are caused by direct physical injury to the tongue [1], such as accidentally biting it, injuries from sharp dental procedures, or repeated rubbing from broken fillings or orthodontic devices.
+These ulcers typically heal quickly once the source of the trauma is removed [1].
+A specific, rare type called traumatic ulcerative granuloma (TUG) can occur due to persistent trauma and may clinically resemble oral cancer, necessitating a biopsy and medical attention for accurate diagnosis and management.

 3. Infectious Ulcers